d12frosted/elpa-mirror/stable-melpa/treeview-readme.txt

   [+] Node 4

 Each node has a "label".
 Non-leaf nodes also have a "control".
 The label is the text by which the node is represented.
 The control is a clickable piece of text in front of the label which allows the user to fold or unfold the node.
 Nodes without children usually don't have a control.
 Nodes can also have an icon, but this is optional.
-Icons are implemented as symbols in an icon font.
+Icons are implemented as images or symbols in an icon font.
 Control, icon, and label are always displayed in this order, and are always displayed in one line.
 Thus, multi-line nodes are not supported by this library.

 Nodes are represented by lists of the form: